Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: Introduction

 Although the setting is nonparametric, surprisingly, there is no discussion of a curse of dimensionality in this literature.
 We argue here --- and develop this further in the rest of the paper --- that there is a bonafide curse of dimensionality.
 Indeed, suppose that $F$ and $G$ are supported on the unit hypercube $[0,1]^d$ and assume furthermore that they have densities $f$ and $g$ with respect to the Lebesgue measure that can be taken such that $f \le C$ and $g \le C$ for some constant $C < \infty$.
 Fix $\eps \in (0,1/2)$.
 Then the chances of {\em not} observing any $X$ in $[\eps, 1-\eps]^d$ out of a sample of size $m$ are

 The condition on $m$ and $d$ holds, for example, when $d \gg \log m$.
 (Of course, the same derivations apply for the $Y$ sample as well.)
 We conclude that, when the dimension is a little more than logarithmic in the sample size, the inner hypercube $[\eps, 1-\eps]^d$ is very likely empty of data points.
-In fact, the same applies to any hypercube of same dimensions.
-This is prototypical of a curse of dimensionality and the consequences are completely standard: if there are no data points in $[\eps, 1-\eps]^d$ (for example, $[1/4, 3/4]^d$ when $\eps = 1/4$) then (obviously) we cannot distinguish $f$ and $g$ if they agree outside of that hypercube.
+This is prototypical of a curse of dimensionality and the consequences are completely standard: if there are no data points in $[\eps, 1-\eps]^d$ (for example, $[1/4, 3/4]^d$ when $\eps = 1/4$) then, obviously, we cannot distinguish $f$ and $g$ if they agree outside of that hypercube.
 And typical smoothness assumptions on $f$ and $g$ (made explicit later) allow for this to happen.